-The implications of the FCL Study and recommended amendments specific to OCP Section 11 are summarized in Table 3-6 below.
+The implications of the FCL Study and recommended amendments specific to OCP Section 11 are summarized in Table 3-9 below.

-Table 3-6: Recommendations to "Roads and Servicing" in OCP Bylaw No. 1130
+Table 3-9: Recommendations to "Roads and Servicing" in OCP Bylaw No. 1130

-Roads and Servicing Policy 11.1 Current Policy Evaluation and Explanation of Need for Change At the date of adoption of this plan, no new major roads are planned for the District with the exception of those shown on Schedule D. No phasing of any major roads is planned.
+Policy 11.1 Current Policy Evaluation and Explanation of Need for Change It the date of adoption of this plan, no new major roads are lanned for the District with the exception of those shown on schedule D. No phasing of any major roads is planned.
 The FCL Study has identified areas that may either be directly or indirectly affected by coastal storm wave-related effects.
-To reduce the potential negative impact on roads, developments must follow guidelines and policies required of in Development Permit Areas, one of which includes the draft DPA X. The recommended changes to the existing policy mandates owner/developer to consider the effects of sea level rise through adherence of the draft DPA X. Recommen nded Policy At the date of adoption of this plan, no new major roads are planned for the District with the exception of those shown on Schedule D. No phasing of any major roads is planned.
+To reduce the potential negative impact on roads, developments must follow guidelines and policies required of in Development Permit Areas, one of which includes the draft DPA 9.
+The recommended changes to the existing policy mandates owner/developer to consider the effects of sea level rise through adherence of the draft DPA 9.
+Recomme nded Policy At the date of adoption of this plan, no new major roads are planned for the District with the exception of those shown on Schedule D. No phasing of any major roads is planned.
 Developments shall take into consideration possible sea level rise and the requirements of Development Permit Areas for the placement and construction of roads.
-Policy 11.2 Current Policy Evaluation and Explanation of Need for Change The proposed network of bicycle paths is shown on Schedule D. The recommended change to the existing policy requires owner/developer to consider the effects of sea level rise through adherence of the draft DPA X. Recommen ded Policy The proposed network of bicycle paths is shown on Schedule D. Developments shall take into consideration possible sea level rise and the requirements of Development Permit Areas for the placement and construction of bicycle paths.
-Policy 11.3 Current Policy Evaluation and Explanation of Need for Change The areas that have received servicing are identified on Schedule E. No major expansions of municipal services are planned.
-There will be no expansion of services outside the North Saanich Servicing Area except for health, fire safety, or agricultural support reasons.
-To reduce the potential negative impact on services, it may be necessary to allow for works related to sea level rise adaptation.
-The recommended amendment to the policy allows for expansion and/or works related to sea level rise adaptation.
-Recommen nded Policy The areas that have received servicing are identified on Schedule E. No major expansions of municipal services are planned.
-There will be no expansion of services outside the North Saanich Servicing Area except for health, fire safety, or agricultural support, or sea level rise adaptation reasons.
+Policy 11.2 Current Policy Evaluation and Explanation of Need for Change the proposed network of bicycle paths is shown on Schedule D. The recommended change to the existing policy requires owner/developer to consider the effects of sea level rise through adherence of the draft DPA 9.
+Recomme nded Policy The proposed network of bicycle paths is shown on Schedule D. Developments shall take into consideration possible sea level rise and the requirements of Development Permit Areas for the placement and construction of bicycle paths.
+Policy 11.3 Current Policy Evaluation and Explanation of Need for Change the areas that have received servicing are identified on Schedule.
+No major expansions of municipal services are planned.
+There will be no expansion of services outside the North Saanich servicing Area except for health, fire safety, or agricultural support To reduce the potential negative impact on services, it may be necessary to allow for works related to sea level rise adaptation.
+The recommended amendment to the policy allows for expansion and/or works related to sea level rise adaptation. easons.